Road trips you never thought you’d take

 One reason to choose Calgary over Canada’s traditional gay-teways of Montréal, Toronto and Vancouver is the plentiful supply of cowboys.
 Another is the Rocky Mountains, which sit less than two hours west of the city via the Trans-Canada Highway, and nestle one of the world’s best road trips in their crevices.

-From Banff, drive northward along Alberta’s Highway 93, which not only gets you up-close and personal with fluorescent lakes and endless evergreen forests, but massive glaciers.
+From Banff, drive northward along Alberta’s Highway 93, which not only gets you up-close and personal with fluorescent lakes and endless evergreen forests but massive glaciers.
 Park your car when you reach Columbia Icefield and take a Glacier Adventure: Walk above a frozen ravine on the terrifying “skywalk” or, if you dare, on the glacier itself.
+You can also book this experience as a day trip from Jasper.

 Kangaroos, Koalas, and the 12 Apostles